bokeh/bokeh/sphinx/source/docs/dev_guide/testing.rst

         cd bokehjs
         node make test:spawn:headless

-    [TBD not working on Win10?]

     Next, return to the top level directory and run the tests:

     .. code-block:: sh

         cd ..
         pytest tests/test_examples.py

-    [TBD: pytest --report-path=examples.html parameter not recognized?]

     After the tests have run, the results are available in ``examples-report.html``.
 This file is located in the same directory that